Nutritional value of parsley include its anti cancer and bruising properties.

 A radiologist studying many thousands of X-rays found a strong association between hip and knee arthritis, and a short leg.
 Read the notes from any chiropractic coalface and you'll find plenty of stories about spinal curvatures, back arthritis and short legs.
 A small orthotic in your shoe to correct the leg length deficiency can make an enormous difference.

-There is powerful research proving that folk who are in movement have less pain and arthritis in their joints.
+There is powerful research proving that folk who are in movement have less pain and arthritis in their joints whether they eat parsley or not.
 Or, to put it differently, couch potatoes glued to their TVs and computers had better beware.
 Pain.
-Good for orthopods, good for chiropractors, BAD FOR YOU!
+Good for orthopaedic surgeons, and for chiropractors, BAD FOR YOU!
 KNEE ARTHRITIS AND EXERCISE ...

-To surmarise, to avoid arthritis you want the nutritional value of parsley, more omega-3, exercise and weight loss for the obese.
+To summarise, to avoid arthritis you want the nutritional value of parsley, more omega-3, exercise and weight loss for the obese.

 Physiologist have now proved what chiropractors have been saying for years - fixated, subluxated joints become arthritic.

 More than anything, perhaps, chiropractors are in the business of preventing arthritis.
 IMMOBILISATION ARTHRITIS ...

 And it's bedfellow is a diet miserly in magnesium; think parsley.

 If you have arthritis in your cervical spine, your chiropractor is likely to ask, not IF you've had a whiplash, but WHEN you had your whiplash.
 Occasionally, s/he may be wrong but nine times of ten...

 And if you're on a crappy diet, then you can be certain there are troubles to come.

 “The more serious the illness, the more important it is for you to fight back, mobilizing all your resources - spiritual, emotional, intellectual, physical.”